 - The Maintenance, Modifications & Upgrades division operates at centers strategically located throughout the United States, providing high-quality, rapid and affordable aircraft services for military customers.
 One of these centers is colocated with an active Air Force base, while the others are housed at former military installations closed through the Base Realignment and Closure process.
 The Boeing philosophy is to work in close partnership with existing military depots, providing complementary capabilities for the nation's support infrastructure.
 Working together, our goal is to ensure readiness for the warfighter.

 - The Training Systems and Government Services (TSGS) division provides domestic and international customers with a full range of training capabilities, in addition to logistics and asset management solutions.
 TSGS designs and develops more than 350 trainers for 24 aircraft platforms using the latest technologies to ensure students have relevant and realistic learning experiences.
 TSGS includes subsidiaries Tapestry Solutions and Miro Technologies, which was acquired by Boeing in 2012.
 Miro has operations in Saudi Arabia, Oman and the United Kingdom.

 This business includes electronic and information solutions; strategic missile and defense systems; satellites and other space and intelligence systems; and space exploration activities.
 Key programs include:

 Electronic & Information Solutions:

-- Mission Operations (MO) integrates, deploys, transitions, operates and sustains satellite ground systems supporting Intelligence Community, U.S. Department of Defense, and civil and commercial customers for mission success.
-Capabilities include operations and sustainment of advanced intelligence, navigation, communication and space science systems such as national security, GPS II and Iridium programs.
+- Mission Operations integrates, deploys, transitions, operates and sustains satellite ground systems supporting Intelligence Community, U.S. Department of Defense, and civil and commercial customers for mission success.
+Mission Operations provides extensive expertise in space C2 and space situational awareness.

 Strategic Missile & Defense Systems: